scholacantorum/public-site/home/index.md

-Our audiences were thrilled with our first concert of the season, when we introduced them to Duke Ellington’s rarely-performed _[Sacred Concert](/concerts/schola-swings)_.
-It’s infused with jazz, sacred themes and even includes tap dancing!
+Our audiences were thrilled with our first concert of the season, when we introduced them to Duke Ellington’s rarely-performed _[Sacred Concert](/concerts/schola-swings)_, an infusion of jazz and sacred themes that included the big band, The Daddios, jazz vocalist Juanita Harris, and even tap dancing!

 Our [holiday season concert](/concerts/the-joys-of-christmas) was a fresh look at the magic of the  holidays, with a performance of Kirke Mechem’s _Seven Joys of Christmas_, harp music, and of course, our delightful audience holiday carol sing-along!
 We were delighted to have Kirke Mechem in the audience as well as composer Brian Holmes whose work was also presented.